elizeger/www/src/site/wiki/nyc-qv.md

 ![Submissions warning message](/images/wiki/harlem-submit-confirmation.png)

 When users clicked the "submit" button, the page displayed this warning message to inform users when they had voice credits left over before saving their votes.

+FURTHER READING

+Eli Zeger, <a href="https://www.radicalxchange.org/media/blog/public-matching-funds-in-new-york-city-from-the-electorate-to-the-everyday/">"Public Matching Funds in New York City: From the Electorate to the Everyday"</a>, <em>RadicalxChange Foundation</em>, September 1, 2021.

+Eli Zeger, <a href="https://www.noemamag.com/how-to-make-voting-more-truly-representative/">"How To Make Voting More Truly Representative"</a>, <em>Noema Magazine</em>, January 6, 2022.

+Eli Zeger, <a href="https://zine.zora.co/budgeting-for-all">"Appetite for Redistribution: Budgeting for All"</a>, <em>Zora Zine</em>, October 7, 2022.